Xilinx/KRS/sphinx/source/docs/examples/6_perception.md

 $ export PATH="/usr/bin":$PATH  # FIXME: adjust path for CMake 3.5+

 # build the workspace to deploy KRS components
-$ colcon build --merge-install  # about 2 mins
+$ colcon build --merge-install  # about 2 mins in an AMD Ryzen 5 PRO 4650G

 # source the workspace as an overlay
 $ source install/setup.bash